MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-installer-v0.md

 :::moniker range="<=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Acquire a specific version of the .NET Core SDK from the internet or local cache and add it to the PATH.
+Use this task to acquire a specific version of the .NET Core SDK from the internet or local cache and add it to the PATH.
 <!-- :::editable-content-end::: -->

 :::moniker-end